albert-killer/CarND-Extended-Kalman-Filter/README.md

 ```
 We use a Kalman Filter for LIDAR data.
 In order to handle the nonlinear measurement function _h_(_x_) of RADAR data we have to apply an Extended Kalmand Filter (EKF).
 The EKF uses a linear approximation of _h_(_x_) and applies First Order Taylor Expansion in order to get a Gaussian distribution again.

-You want to know more about Extended Kalman Filter? --> https://en.wikipedia.org/wiki/Extended_Kalman_filter
+You want to know more about Extended Kalman Filters?
+Have a look: https://en.wikipedia.org/wiki/Extended_Kalman_filter